-To work and earn an income in Mexico, foreigners must obtain a work visa or permenant residence visa that permits participating in such remunerative activities.
-The process seems complicated, but much of it is undertaken by the employing company.
+To work and earn an income in Mexico, foreigners must obtain a work visa or permanent residence visa that permits participating in remunerative activities.
+The process seems complicated, but much of it is usually undertaken by the employing company.

 There are several routes that expats can take, but to be granted a work visa, a job must already be in place.
 This is because Mexican companies need permission to employ foreign workers.
-Expats may first enter Mexico on a tourist visa to familiarise themselves with the job market and let them network to find employment.
-Alternatively, expats can find a job-based in Mexico from their home country.
+Expats may first enter Mexico on a tourist visa to familiarise themselves with the job market, to network and to find employment.
+Alternatively, expats can find a job in Mexico from their home country.

 Once the application is authorised, the expat must apply for the work visa, which is similar to a temporary residence permit, with permission to engage in professional activities and receive remuneration.

 These visas are valid for stays both shorter and longer than 180 days.
 Expats entering Mexico must visit the nearest immigration office within 30 days with their visa and necessary documents to receive a residence card.

 Permanent resident visas